-The real authentic sesame seed balls usually use a “sweet read bean filing” but you can swap this with sesame fillings or even a peanut filling if you like.
+The real authentic sesame seed balls usually use a “sweet red bean filling” but you can swap this with sesame fillings or even a peanut filling if you like.
 The key cooking tip for this dessert is to never use a high temperature to fry the sesame seed balls.
-The ideal temperature for frying is 120 degree Celsius which is about 248 degree Fahrenheit.
-The reason to not use high temperatures when frying is the high temperature will cause the sesame seed balls to pop open and cause the fillings to leak, which is far from ideal.
+The ideal temperature for frying is 120-degree C which is about 248 degrees F. The reason to not use high temperatures when frying is the high temperature will cause the sesame seed balls to pop open and cause the fillings to leak, which is far from ideal.

 This dessert is better served while it’s still hot and it’s not suitable for storing in the fridge.
 Ideally, once it has been cooked try to eat it as soon as possible for the best taste for these sesame seed balls.

 Please be very careful when you deep-fry the sesame seeds balls.
 For more information and cooking tips on how to deep-fry in Chinese cooking please check out this article.